anbox-cloud/discourse-docs/exp/capacity-planning.md

 To realistically estimate the required capacity for your deployment, you must consider the type of application that you're running and the expected usage behaviour.

 You should [run benchmarks](https://discourse.ubuntu.com/t/how-to-run-benchmarks/17770) to test your application performance and fine-tune the best node and application configuration.
-Also consider whether your containers use a hardware or software [video encoder](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) for video encoding, and the frame rate and resolution they require.
+Also consider whether your instances use a hardware or software [video encoder](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) for video encoding, and the frame rate and resolution they require.

-Another aspect is, of course, the number of users expected and hence, the number of containers that will be running simultaneously.
+Another aspect is, of course, the number of users expected and hence, the number of instances that will be running simultaneously.
 If you expect the usage to be rather consistent, you might not need to plan for huge peaks in load.
-On the other hand, you must also consider the impact if your cluster runs out of resources and it is not possible anymore to start more containers.
+On the other hand, you must also consider the impact if your cluster runs out of resources and it is not possible anymore to start more instances.

 ## An example calculation